Mathew Caldwell: Republic years

-1840s defense and imprisonment

-Native Americans continued to plague the new Republic and in March, Caldwell participated in a meeting to trade captives with the Comanches.
+Native Americans continued to plague the new republic, and in March, Caldwell participated in a meeting to trade captives with the Comanches.
 However, participants in the meeting turned violent, and the Council House Fight erupted, where he was wounded.
-He recovered in time to lead a company at the battle of Plum Creek on August 12, 1840.
+He recovered to lead a company at the battle of Plum Creek on August 12, 1840.

-As captain of Company D of the scouting force in the Texan Santa Fe Expedition in 1841, he was captured with other members, and imprisoned in Mexico.
-After he was released by the Mexicans, he headed to San Antonio to confront the invading Mexican forces there.
+As captain of Company D of the scouting force in the Texan Santa Fe Expedition in 1841, he was captured with other members and imprisoned in Mexico.
+After the Mexicans released him, he headed to San Antonio to confront the invading Mexican forces there.

 On September 18, 1842, Caldwell commanded a force of 200 men from Gonzales, Seguin, San Antonio and other near settlements, confronting and defeating General Adrián Woll, at the battle of Salado Creek.

 Personal life and death

-In 1826, Mathew was 28, he married Martha A, and they had three children.
+In 1826, when he was 28, Caldwell married Martha A, and they had three children.
 Martha died about 1833 in Gonzales, TX.